 Next up, some lunch and dinner will entree items:

 Over in Tomorrowland, Burger to the Moon appears to be a vegan option with an Impossible Burger.
 The bun and toppings have been confirmed at this time.

 The Burger to the Moon is actually delicious.
 Sure it’s just a burger, but the toppings make it full of flavor and the bun is actually really great and covered in “moon dust” aka flour so gluten-free folks beware.

 There is one other item, which may be modifiable, a seaweed salad at Be Our Guest restaurant.
 However, the salad normally comes with actual octopus tentacles, and I’m not sure why you’d want to go to Be Our Guest and get a seaweed salad.
-If this turns out to not be real octopus, I will of course update, but from the tiny photo, it looks like the real thing, and as we know, fish are friends, not food.
+If this turns out to not be real octopus, I will of course update, but from the tiny photo, it looks like the real thing (update, it is), and as we know, fish are friends, not food.

 If we hear of any other vegan Walt Disney World 50th items options being added, we will of course update as well.

 Hi!
 Do you have a list or know where to find the special 50th anniversary snacks/desserts??
 Or the Halloween snacks/treats??